 Consideration will need to be given to how the funding provided for the clinical director role is used.
 It could be given directly to the clinical director as a form of remuneration, or if the clinical director is a partner or employee of a member practice, it may be given to that practice to fund the necessary backfill to cover their absence from the practice while undertaking their PCN duties.
-In bigger PCNs, member practices may decide to provide additional staff support to their nominated clinical director, to reflect the increased scope of the role.
-How the network's clinical director is selected is entirely at the discretion of the network.
+In bigger PCNs, member practices may decide to provide additional staff support to their nominated clinical director is selected is entirely at the discretion of the network.
 However, there are two methods that practices should consider: